-- Current Fragmentation: States have limited incentives to develop more integrated D-SNPs (e.g., HIDE or FIDE-SNPs) because they do not benefit financially from any Medicare savings that those plans might generate. - Further Integration in the AIM Program: Under Title 22, states would have an opportunity to share in savings generated through the operation of a fully integrated program by virtue of the blended state and federal financing.
+- Current Fragmentation: States have limited incentives to develop more highly integrated D-SNPs because they do not benefit financially from any Medicare savings that those plans might generate. - Further Integration in the AIM Program: Under Title 22, states would have an opportunity to share in savings generated through the operation of a fully integrated program by virtue of the blended state and federal financing.